BelaPlatform/bela_newBlog/docs/_posts/2017-01-18-auralfabric.markdown

 ## The engineering process

-The fabric was meticulously embroidered with coloured rayon and conductive threads thanks to the precision of the embroidery machine in the Materials Lab at Queen Mary University of London.
+The fabric was meticulously embroidered with coloured rayon and conductive threads thanks to the precision of the embroidery machine.
 I tested the conductive thread and the different stitch configurations on a small sample of fabric to determine how well the capacitive charges and discharges caused by touching the conductive parts could be read by the breakout board.

 {% include single-image.html fileName="aural-fabric/auralfabric-4.jpg" caption="Diagram of the different elements of the interactive fabric." %}